 I like that it offers both capital appreciation and income.
 I also like the creative aspect of it (like remodeling units) and, of course, the business side.
 Owning real estate is basically having your own small business which is fun to me.

-Can you describe your approach to real estate investing using vacation rentals and urban condos?
+Can you describe your approach to real estate investing?

 I buy (or bought — I haven’t purchased anything in a few years) rental properties at relatively low prices, fix them up, raise rents, then watch the money come in over and over again.